lzap/foreman-elasticsearch/README.md

 * /var/log/foreman/audit.log (contains audit events from production.log)

+### Log file rotation

+Log entries which end up in system journal (when persistent mode is enabled) or in `/var/log/messages` are automatically rotated, however for easy troubleshooting logs are also copied to well-known locations.
+Log rotation scripts which ship with Foreman, Katello or Satellite should be all replaced with configuration which notifies rsyslog rather than daemons which send logs to syslog.
+These are:

+* `/etc/logrotate.d/foreman`
+* `/etc/logrotate.d/foreman-proxy`
+* `/etc/logrotate.d/candlepin`

+Example configuration (taken from `/etc/logrotate.d/syslog`):

+    /var/log/foreman/production.log
+    /var/log/foreman-proxy/proxy.log
+    /var/log/candlepin/candlepin.log
+    {
+        missingok
+        sharedscripts
+        postrotate
+            /bin/kill -HUP `cat /var/run/syslogd.pid 2> /dev/null` 2> /dev/null || true
+        endscript
+    }

+There is a script to do exactly that: it replaces the logrotate scripts above with a dummy comment so RPM will treat them correctly and deploy a new config `/etc/logrotate.d/foreman-elasticsearch` with standard rsyslog rotation options.

+    server# ./configure_logrotate

 ## Known issues

 * Satellite 6.6 build is missing `foreman-proxy-journald` package, therefore when proxy is configured for system journal output, it prints a warning `Journald is not available on this platform.
 Falling back to STDOUT.` Logging from proxy works but it has no fields like `REQUEST` or `REMOTE_IP` available.
 Filed: https://bugzilla.redhat.com/show_bug.cgi?id=1713641